 Hundreds of thousands of demonstrators continue to fill the streets in Belarus despite the threat of violence, with numerous countries around the world rejecting the results of the August 9 election, saying President Alexander Lukashenka's victory was neither free nor fair.

-Lukashenka won 80% of the vote, with main opposition candidate Svetlana Tikhanovskaya taking 10%, said the nation's Central Election Commission.
+Lukashenka won 80% of the vote, with main opposition candidate Svetlana Tikhanovskaya (Svyatlana Tsikhanouskaya) taking 10%, said the nation's Central Election Commission.

 Tikhanovskaya fled to Lithuania after the election for fear of her life.